Amed Rosario Player Props: Guardians vs. Pirates

 Pirates Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Pirates pitching staff ranks 18th in the league.
+- The Pirates pitching staff ranks 20th in the league with a collective 8.4 strikeouts per nine innings.

-- The Pirates have a 4.44 team ERA that ranks 22nd among all league pitching staffs.
+- The Pirates' 4.50 team ERA ranks 22nd among all MLB pitching staffs.

-- Pirates pitchers combine to give up the sixth-fewest home runs in baseball (97 total, one per game).
+- The Pirates give up the fourth-fewest home runs in baseball (100 total, 1.1 per game).

-- Keller (9-4) is trying for his 10th victory when he gets the starting nod for the Pirates in his 20th start of the season.
-He's put together a 3.31 ERA in 117 2/3 innings pitched, with 129 strikeouts.
+- Hill makes the start for the Pirates, his 20th of the season.
+He is 7-9 with a 4.85 ERA and 93 strikeouts through 104 2/3 innings pitched.

-- The righty's most recent appearance came on Saturday, July 8 against the Arizona Diamondbacks, when he tossed seven scoreless innings while giving up just one hit.
+- In his most recent time out on Friday against the San Francisco Giants, the lefty went six innings, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.